DWR-CMQ/Some-Algorithm/Bilateral_Normal_Filtering_For_Mesh_Denoising.md

   </tr>
 </table>

-<font color=blue>The local scheme is approximately 6 times faster than the global scheme.
+**The local scheme is approximately 6 times faster than the global scheme.
 The primary time consumption in the global scheme lies in the matrix inversion process.
-In practical engineering applications, opting for the local scheme is the most optimal choice.</font>
+In practical engineering applications, opting for the local scheme is the most optimal choice.**